ManoswitaChatterjee/hr_attrition_dashboard/README.md

 ### Note -
 ![Screenshot_34](https://github.com/user-attachments/assets/722519d3-0d43-4528-b80f-681ccf4d7c25)
-Use the icos on the left to navigate across all the dashboards.
+Use the icons on the left to navigate across all the dashboards.
 Hover over each icon to see which dashboard it points to.

 _______________________________________________________________________________________________________________________________________________________________________________________________